puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 ### `=` (equality)

+**Works with:** strings, numbers, timestamps, booleans, arrays

 **Matches if:** the field's actual value is exactly the same as the provided value.

-Note that this **will** coerce values if the provided value is numeric and the target field is coercible (i.e. fact values), but will not coerce if the provided value is a string
+Note that this operator **will** coerce values if the provided value is numeric and the target field is coercible (i.e. fact values), but will not coerce if the provided value is a string.

 * Most fields are strings.
 * Some fields are booleans.
-* Numbers in resource parameters from Puppet are usually stored as strings, if the value of `someparam` were "0", then `["=", "someparam", "0.0"]` wouldn't match, use `["=", "someparam", 0.0]`.
+* Numbers in resource parameters from Puppet are usually stored as strings, but can be coerced to numbers by PuppetDB... as long as you compare them to numbers.
+(For example: if the value of `someparam` were `"0"`, then `["=", "someparam", "0.0"]` wouldn't match, but `["=", "someparam", 0.0]` would.)
+* Arrays match if any **one** of their elements match.

 ### `>` (greater than)

+**Works with:** numbers, timestamps

 **Matches if:** the field is greater than the provided value.
 If the column is coercible (such as fact values), it will coerce both the field and value to floats or integers.
-This operator can be used on timestamps but is not supported on strings.

 ### `<` (less than)

+**Works with:** numbers, timestamps

 **Matches if:** the field is greater than the provided value.
 If the column is coercible (such as fact values), it will coerce both the field and value to floats or integers.
-This operator can be used on timestamps but is not supported on strings.

 ### `>=` (less than or equal to)

+**Works with:** numbers, timestamps

 **Matches if:** the field is greater than the provided value.
 If the column is coercible (such as fact values), it will coerce both the field and value to floats or integers.
-This operator can be used on timestamps but is not supported on strings.

 ### `<=` (greater than or equal to)

+**Works with:** numbers, timestamps

 **Matches if:** the field is greater than the provided value.
 If the column is coercible (such as fact values), it will coerce both the field and value to floats or integers.
-This operator can be used on timestamps but is not supported on strings.

 ### `~` (regexp match)

+**Works with:** strings

 **Matches if:** the field's actual value matches the provided regular expression.
 The provided value must be a regular expression represented as a JSON string: